fernandaalvaf/XML2LinkedData/README.md

 # BEACON & RDF Generator

+XML2LinkedData is a Python-based tool for generating BEACON and RDF link dumps from structured data sources.

 This repository contains two Python scripts, `BEACONgen.py` and `RDFgen.py`, designed to process XML index data and generate BEACON and RDF output files for structured data representation.
+The repository also contains a jupyter notebook `BEACONgenNotebook.ipynb` with a guided overview of the script.

 ## Table of Contents
 - [Overview](#overview)